 It's hard for me to imagine this soup being any better than it is - it is already superlative!!! - but there are some adjustments that people have tried and discussed on Pinterest.

-- Add crumbled bacon when you add the cooked ground beef into the soup.
+- Add crumbled bacon or bacon bits when you add the cooked ground beef into the soup.

 - Change the meat.
 You could substitute a different meat for the ground beef.
 Try ground turkey, Italian sausage, ground pork, or even ground chicken.